ohsusanna93/Classification-Analysis/README.md

 # Introduction

-A classifier model is used to predict whether a customer will ("soon") stop doing business with SyriaTel, a telecommunications company.
+A classifier model is used to predict whether or not a customer will ("soon") stop doing business with SyriaTel, a telecommunications company.
 There are a total of 21 different features including the target variable, churn.
 Churn provides the information of whether or not a customer has stopped doing business with the company.

 A random forest algorithm will be used to categorize all the features to predict the target variable.
 The feature importance will tell us how many times a feature is used to decide whether or not a customer is more likley to churn.
 The 21 features in this dataset are listed below: